bhauman/lein-figwheel/README.md

 This will start a server at `http://localhost:8080` with your resources being served via the compojure `resources` ring handler.

+## Client side usage

+WIP

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Bruce Hauman

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License either version 1.0 or any later version.